v2sCollections/Constellation/README.md

 ### Features

-> Console Command List with over 80+ Easy to use Commands+Cheats.
+> Console Command List with 100s of Easy to use Commands+Cheats.
 You can access this from the Tools bar in Vortex.
 You just have to copy and paste the commands you want from the Text document in Vortex into your console in the game.
 You can open the console (with the ~ key)

 <details><summary>CLICK FOR DETAILS</summary>
 ## [This is a list of the types of cheats you can use.](https://)